frejs/fre/README.md

 ### useContext

 Context is no need to build in fre core.
-It can be implemented in user land and has slector and better performance
+It can be implemented in user land and has slector and better performance.

+Here is an example: [use-context-selector](https://github.com/yisar/fre/blob/master/demo/src/use-context.js)

 ```js
 import { createContext, useContext } from 'fre/compat'